justinchan111/Solar-powered-UAV-Flight-Simulator/README.md

 data\WDataGen.py - Generates sample weather data based on defined sampling.

 app\ExampleFlight.py* - Outlines how a flight may be simulated using the above files.
+(Running this module with a low-end gaming laptop takes approximately one minute to complete the simulation)

-app\ExampleMCSim.py* - Outlines how a Monte-Carlo simulation with uncertainty in cloud cover and wind may be conducted.
+app\ExampleMCSim.py* - Outlines how a Monte-Carlo (MC) simulation with uncertainty in cloud cover and wind may be conducted to determine the success rate of a flight.
+(Running this module with a low-end gaming laptop takes approximately one hour to complete the MC simulation)

 *As these files are modules, you will need to enter, for example, "python -m app.ExampleFlight" in the console to run those simulations.

 If you are interested to know more about the final year project, you may contact me at justinchan111@yahoo.com for a copy of the full report, or for any other enquires.